EEGdecoding/Code-SBLEST/README.md

 ## Matlab code for SBLEST

-All scripts SBLEST are written in MATLAB and have been tested with MATLAB R2018b.
+All scripts for SBLEST are written in MATLAB and have been tested with MATLAB R2018b.

 ### File Descriptions